Mental Health & Justice

 Both programs are completely voluntary and the individual must be willing to work towards their recovery goals.

-Court Support: For individuals 18 years of age or older with mental health concerns or brain injuries who have outstanding charges at the Bradford or Newmarket courthouses.
-Contact 289-221-3296 or 416-319-8445 to complete an intake.
+Court Support: For individuals 18 years of age or older with mental health concerns or brain injuries who have outstanding charges at the Bradford or Newmarket courthouses, you can use our referral form (please allow 30 seconds for the form to load).